iyotee/CHF2IDR/README.md

 ### Installation

-1. Get a free API Key from Telegram @BotFather https://telegram.me/BotFather
+1. Get a free API Key from Telegram @BotFather https://telegram.me/BotFather and the UserID from @myidbot by sending the command /getid

 2. Clone the repo